Inference with Mondrian Random Forests: Abstract

 \section{Abstract}

-Random forests are popular methods for classification and regression, and many different variants have been proposed in recent years.
-One interesting example is the Mondrian random forest, in which the underlying trees are constructed according to a Mondrian process.
-In this paper we give a central limit theorem for the estimates made by a Mondrian random forest in the regression setting.
-When combined with a bias characterization and a consistent variance estimator, this allows one to perform asymptotically valid statistical inference, such as constructing confidence intervals, on the unknown regression function.
-We also provide a debiasing procedure for Mondrian random forests which allows them to achieve minimax-optimal estimation rates with $\beta$-H{\"o}lder regression functions, for all $\beta$ and in arbitrary dimension, assuming appropriate parameter tuning.
+Random forests are popular methods for regression and classification analysis, and many different variants have been proposed in recent years.
+One interesting example is the Mondrian random forest, in which the underlying constituent trees are constructed via a Mondrian process.
+We give precise bias and variance characterizations, along with a Berry--Esseen-type central limit theorem, for the Mondrian random forest regression estimator.
+By combining these results with a carefully crafted debiasing approach and an accurate variance estimator, we present valid statistical inference methods for the unknown regression function.
+These methods come with explicitly characterized error bounds in terms of the sample size, tree complexity parameter, and number of trees in the forest, and include coverage error rates for feasible confidence interval estimators.
+Our debiasing procedure for the Mondrian random forest also allows it to achieve the minimax-optimal point estimation convergence rate in mean squared error for multivariate $\beta$-H{\"o}lder regression functions, for all $\beta > 0$, provided that the underlying tuning parameters are chosen appropriately.
+Efficient and implementable algorithms are devised for both batch and online learning settings, and we study the computational complexity of different Mondrian random forest implementations.
+Finally, simulations with synthetic data validate our theory and methodology, demonstrating their excellent finite-sample properties.